Childhood and Education Journey of Damian Lillard in Timeline

 An overview of the childhood and early education of Damian Lillard, highlighting the experiences that shaped the journey.

-Damian Lillard, nicknamed "Dame Time," is an American professional basketball player for the Portland Trail Blazers.
-He also serves as general manager for the Weber State Wildcats men's basketball team.
-A former Weber State Wildcat himself, where he earned All-American honors, Lillard was drafted sixth overall by Portland in 2012, becoming NBA Rookie of the Year (2012-13).
-He is a nine-time NBA All-Star, a seven-time All-NBA Team selection, and the Trail Blazers’ all-time leading scorer.
-He also ranks fourth in NBA history in three-point field goals made, totaling 2,804 by the end of the 2024-2025 season.
+Damian Lillard, nicknamed "Dame Time", is a prominent American professional basketball player for the Portland Trail Blazers.
+He also serves as the general manager of the Weber State Wildcats men's basketball program.
+A former Weber State player and 2012 All-American, Lillard was drafted sixth overall by Portland in 2012 and named NBA Rookie of the Year in 2013.
+He is a nine-time NBA All-Star, a seven-time All-NBA Team selection and the Trail Blazers’ all-time leading scorer.
+He ranks among the NBA's all-time leaders in three-point field goals made.

 July 15, 1990: Damian Lillard's Birth

 On July 15, 1990, Damian Lamonte Ollie Lillard Sr. was born.
-He would grow to become an American professional basketball player.
+He would become a professional basketball player for the Portland Trail Blazers and general manager of the Weber State Wildcats men's basketball program.

 Others born on this day/year

-2010: Big Sky Leading Scorer and Foot Injury
+2010: Leading Big Sky in Scoring and Foot Injury

-In the 2010-11 season, Damian Lillard led the Big Sky in scoring, averaging 19.7 points per game.
-However, ten games into the season, he suffered a foot injury that sidelined him for the remainder of the year.
+In the 2010–11 season, Damian Lillard led the Big Sky in scoring with 19.7 points per game before suffering a foot injury ten games into the season.
+This injury forced him to take a medical redshirt and sidelined him for the rest of the year.

-In 2012, Damian Lillard earned third-team All-American honors for his performance in college basketball with Weber State.
-He was later selected by the Portland Trail Blazers with the sixth overall pick in the 2012 NBA draft.
+In 2012, Damian Lillard earned third-team All-American honors while playing college basketball for Weber State.
+Later that year, he was selected by the Portland Trail Blazers with the sixth overall pick in the NBA draft.

 In 2013, Damian Lillard revived the Never Worry Picnic in Brookfield Park after his standout rookie season.
 The East Oakland event was discontinued when he was at age 12.